Py-AMS/pyams-viewlet/src/pyams_viewlet/doctests/README.rst

 Defining providers during traversal
 -----------------------------------

-We had a special use case where a content provider couldn't be defined only throught a simple named adapter lookup, but was attached to a context which had been traversed during URL traversal.
+We had a special use case where a content provider couldn't be defined only through a simple named adapter lookup, but was attached to a context which had been traversed during URL traversal.

 To keep track of this event, you can define this custom provider during traversal, using request